Wrestling: From the Great Gama’s family, a wrestler after 28 years, thanks to a Japanese rival

 Haroon is likely to participate in the senior Asian Championships which will be held in New Delhi next year.
 But with the political tensions between the two countries again on the rise, Abid knows that it won’t be that simple.

 “I have tried so many times to visit India but it never worked out.
 I hope next year I can visit with Haroon.
 I dream of that day.
 Lahore aur Amritsar ke beech 40 kilometres hain magar lagta 4000 kms ki tarah hain.
-(Lahore and Amritsar are at a distance of just 40 kilometres, but they have made it 4000 kilometres),” he said.
+[Lahore and Amritsar are at a distance of just 40 kilometres, but they have made it 4000 kilometres],” he said.